 The Identifying and Responding to Family Violence project aims to provide a more streamlined and coordinated service system response to family violence by:

-1. Building the capacity of mainstream health organisations to effectively identify and respond to family violence
+1. Building the capacity of mainstream health organisations to effectively identify and respond to family violence; and

-If you would like more information regarding the IRVF project, please contact Alice Henderson on 03 9450 2079.
+If you would like more information regarding the IRVF project, please email us or call 03 9450 2079.

 North East Healthy Communities acknowledges the Wurundjeri people of the Kulin Nation as the traditional custodians of the land we work on.
 We pay our respects to their Elders both past and present and acknowledge all Aboriginal and Torres Strait Islander peoples as the first people of this nation.